Skip to main content

 Celebrate your family Christmas at Westminster Abbey at this enchanting workshop marking the launch of a beautifully illustrated new picture book.

-• Family Day: Parrots and Pirates
+• Family Activity: Parrots and Pirates

 Thursday, 9th April 2026